Air & Water Quality

 Quality of Drinking Water

-Summary: Our drinking water is healthy, with contaminant levels below the limits set by the Environmental Protection Agency (EPA).
-Radium is found at higher levels across southeast Minnesota, due to our geography.
-The water treatment plants on Pioneer Road and Charleson Crest were built in 2004 to treat radium and other contaminants, ensuring that everyone has safe, healthy water to drink.
+Summary: Our city’s public drinking water is healthy, with contaminant levels below the limits set by the Environmental Protection Agency (EPA).
+Radium is found at higher levels across southeast Minnesota due to our geography, but fortunately, that rate has declined recently, too.
+If you use a private well for your drinking water, read this information from the state on what to be aware of to ensure safe well water.

 Details: Radium and Gross Alpha are radioactive contaminants found in drinking water from the erosion of natural deposits.
 Chlorine: Low levels of chlorine are added to drinking water to remove bacterial pathogens, but higher levels can be harmful.
 Haloacetic Acids & Trihalomethanes are formed during the disinfection process and can be harmful at higher levels.
 Testing for Haloacetic Acids happens every three years.
 Read more in the City’s water test results.